AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-palettes.md

 | Secondary | \#735762 |  40.15 |  **16.60** | 344.33° | 1.56° |
 | Tertiary | #7e5538 |  39.94 | 38.16 |  38.04° | 55.27° |

-Although CIE-Lch(uv) is not as good as CAM16, they have similarities as the Material 3 HCT CAM16 values are [known for both palettes][m3-palettes-ts-url]:
+And finally, lets see how these observerations stack up against he real thing, as the calculations are [known for both palettes][m3-palettes-ts-url]:

 **Secondary color palette:**

-- hue is the **same** as for the primary color palette
+- Hue is the **same** as for the primary color palette.
+Matches with the 0.05° difference.
-- chroma is fixed to **16**!
+- Chroma is fixed to **16**!
+I got 2x20 and 4x16 (average of 18.2), so still a good match for some of the colors.

 And the **tertiary palette:**

-- hue is shifted **60°** from the primary color palette
+- Hue is shifted **60°** from the primary color palette.
+The CIE-LCh(uv) averaged at 61°.
+Again pretty close!
-- chroma is fixed to **24**!
+- Chroma is fixed to **24**!
+I got 28 from CIE-LCh(uv).
+CAM16 is much better for chroma.

-So, the average CIE-LCh(uv) values came close to the actual CAM16 settings, a nice result!
+!!!
+Success "The average CIE-LCh(uv) values and differences are close to the actual CAM16 settings, a nice result!"

 <!-- https://bottosson.github.io/posts/oklab/ -->